cpfaff/rbefdata_paper/paper/rbefdata.md

 how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).

 ### The proposal

-We use an already published dataset as an example to present the functionalities and interlinkages between the BEF China dataportal and rbefdata.
+We use an already published dataset as an example to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
 To test the effect of species richness on system N retention and tree sapling N uptake we conducted a 15N tracer experiment in a young tree plantation.
-To this end, saplings of four abundant early successional tree species have been planted in monocultures, in two- and four-species mixtures, and as individual trees.
+To this end, saplings of four abundant early successional tree species have been planted in monoculture, in two- and four-species mixtures, and as individual trees.
 Afforestations are increasing globally to produce timber and pulp wood, but also to enhance ecosystem services such as carbon sequestration, nutrient retention, or groundwater recharge.
 In order to further